Caravan and Camping Guide

 The drawback of this setup on the front of a caravan or camper trailer is that it limits you to only one or two bikes.
 Any more than that and you risk damaging the bikes when you reverse a sharp corner.
 If you need to transport bikes for a family of four or you’re new to reversing a caravan, this might not be the ideal bike rack for you.

-Rear-Mounted Bike Rack
+Rear-Mounted Caravan Bike Carriers

 Rear-mounted bike racks are arguably the most feasible caravan bike carrier for a family of 3 or more people.
 Especially if you have a lot of camping equipment.
 It’s much easier to load and unload the bikes than mounting on the front trailer frame or hitch.